Do blue light glasses work? Generally speaking, yes.

 Blue light glasses feature special light-filtering technology that prevents a certain percentage of blue light from reaching the eyes.

-These FAQs will provide a better understanding of what blue light is, how glasses can block blue light and why it's a good idea to protect your eyes from blue light.
+These FAQs will provide a better understanding of what blue light is, how glasses can filter blue light and why it's a good idea to wear blue-violet light filtering glasses.

 What is blue light?